 A deformity of the ball at the top of the femur (called cam impingement).
 If the head is not shaped normally, the abnormal part of the head can jam in the socket when the hip is bent.
 This may occur during activities such as riding a bicycle or tying your shoes.

 A deformity of the socket (pincer impingement).
-If the front rim of the socket (called the acetabulum) sticks out too far, the area of the thigh bone (femur) just below the ball may bump into the rim of the socket during normal hip movement.
+If the front rim of the socket (called the acetabulum) sticks out too far, the area of the thigh bone (femur) just below the ball, called the neck of the femur, may bump into the rim of the socket during normal hip flexion movement.

 In some cases, there is a problem with both the ball and the socket.
 Other problems that can cause hip impingement include conditions such as: